adbourne/go-archetype-rest/README.md

 Is it the "Go way"?
 Maybe not.
 Valuable?
 Remains to be seen.

+## Docker
+The application can be packaged as a Docker container by using the command:

+`make package `

+The container is built on [Alpine Linux](https://alpinelinux.org/) and works out to be about 14MB.
+The container can be run using the following command:

+`docker run -it -p8080:8080 adbourne/go-archetype-rest`

 ## Development
 This project makes use of [dep](https://github.com/golang/dep), which will eventually